Contents

 Wireless Sprinkler Rain System

-• Wireless Rain Sensor: These sensors can either use a water weight or expansion disk system.
-They communicate to the controller through antennas and radio waves.
+- Wireless Rain Sensor: These sensors can either use a water weight or expansion disk system.
+They communicate with the controller through antennas and radio waves.

 Motor vehicle rain sensor